thunderBiscuit/blog/posts/gpg-part2.md

 -----END PGP PUBLIC KEY BLOCK-----
 ```

+Both the binary format and the ASCII-armor format are representations of the same data, but you'll find that the ASCII-armor is much easier to share (for example you could copy/paste it in an email or a text message).

 ## Task 3: Encrypting Messages

 You can encrypt a message addressed to a specific recipient using their public key if it is in your keyring.
-For info on how to export your public key in order to share it with others as well as information about how to import other people's public keys, checkout [Task 1 from part 1]() of this series.
+For information on how to export your public key in order to share it with others as well as information about how to import other people's public keys, check out [Task 1 from part 1]() of this series.

 To encrypt the file `message.txt` in a way that only Morpheus will be able to decrypt it, we first check that his key in our keyring, then use the `--encrypt` command like so: